SCPR/static-projects/README.md

       |  - index.html
       |  - graph.html

-Will results in the following URIs, immediately when deployed:
+Will result in the following URIs, immediately when deployed:

     - /static/